se-panfilov/vue-notifications/README.md

   return miniToastr[type](message, title, timeout, cb) }

-//Binding for methods .success(), .error() and etc. You can specify and map your own methods here const options = {
+//Binding for methods .success(), .error() and etc. You can specify and map your own methods here.
+//Required to pipe our outout to UI library (mini-toastr in example here)
+//All not-specifyed events (types) would be piped to output in console. const options = {
   success: toast,
   error: toast,